Together, we can overcome

 Help make Ottawa a welcome city for all.

-We are coming together to address the issues of hate, violence and extremism in our community.
-The initiative is supported by a table of champions including Ottawa Mayor Jim Watson, Ottawa Police Chief Peter Sloly, United Way East Ontario President and CEO Michael Allen, CEO of the Institute for Canadian Citizenship Yasir Naqvi, Rabbi Reuven P. Bulka, City of Ottawa councillors Rawlson King and Jenna Sudds, journalist and human rights advocate Amira Elghawaby, CEO of Crime Prevention Ottawa Nancy Worsfold, criminal lawyer Michael Smith, the Coordinating Minister at Parkdale United Church Rev. Dr. Anthony Bailey, President and CEO of the Children’s Hospital of Eastern Ontario Alex Munter, broadcaster Mark Sutcliffe, Marc Maracle Chair of the Ottawa Aboriginal Coalition and general manager of the City of Ottawa Donna Gray.
+Members: Ottawa Mayor Jim Watson, Ottawa Police Chief, United Way East Ontario President and CEO Michael Allen, President and CEO of the Jewish Federation of Ottawa Andrea Freedman, City of Ottawa Councillor Rawlson King, journalist and human rights advocate Amira Elghawaby, CEO of Crime Prevention Ottawa Nancy Worsfold, criminal lawyer Michael Smith, Coordinating Minister at Parkdale United Church Rev. Dr. Anthony Bailey, President and CEO of the Children’s Hospital of Eastern Ontario Alex Munter, broadcaster Mark Sutcliffe, Chair of the Ottawa Aboriginal Coalition Joan Riggs, Member of Parliament for Ottawa Centre Yasir Naqvi, and General Manager of Community and Social Services at the City of Ottawa Donna Gray

 Organizations in partnership